How do I begin development for Live Activities?

 Unsupported push notification event type for pushToStart subscription: update

 I was actually surprised that the push notification made to the OS.
-I would have that that APNS would have gated it, but perhaps their tokens are opaque enough that APNS just blindly passes them to the OS.
+I would have thought that APNS would have gated it, but perhaps their tokens are opaque enough that APNS just blindly passes them to the OS.
 Not sure…

 How can I remove a Live Activity from the screen?